Milan / Milano 180mins

 30 apres ski bars 17 restaurants 0 bowling 1 night club 1 cinema 0 billiards / pool 0 games room 0 concert 1 indoor swimming 1 outdoor heated pools 1 saunas 1 hot tubs 0 solariums 1 masseurs 1 indoor ice skating 0 outdoor ice skating 1 indoor sports centre 0 indoor tennis 0 squash racquetball 0 sleigh rides 0 ballooning 0 horse riding 0 prepare winter walks 0 climbing 1 golf 0 fishing 2 museum 0 library Plus these additional apres ski facilities Massage, Thermal Baths.

-The Italian ski resort of Bormio ski resort is also known as Bormio Monte Vallecetta and has the following common misspellings:
+The Italian resort is also known as Bormio Monte Vallecetta and has common misspellings:

-The direction which the various Bormio ski slopes face can make or break your skiing or snowboarding holiday.
-If you want to guarantee good snow and ski conditions, you should choose a resort with ski slopes which face the right way for the time of year you're travelling.
+The direction which the various Bormio slopes face can make or break your ski holiday.
+To guarantee good snow conditions, choose a resort with piste which face the right way for the time of year you're travelling.

-- In the coldest winter months of January and February you need a ski resort with some sunny south facing ski slopes, so your days on the snow doesn't feel like a polar expedition.
-Conversely, in the warmest spring skiing months of March and especially April, a ski resort with some cool and shady north facing slopes will ensure you're not skiing on slush, but benefitting from best late season snow.
-The best ski resorts have ski areas and slopes which face in all directions so that you're guaranteed greating skiing whatever the weather.
-Bormio ski resort has ski slopes facing N NE NW.
+- In the coldest winter months of January and February pick a resort with sunny south facing slopes, so your days on the snow doesn't feel like a polar expedition.
+Conversely, in the warmest spring skiing months of March and especially April, a resort with cool and shady north facing trails will ensure you're not riding on slush, but benefitting from best late season snow.
+The best destinations have areas which face in all directions so that you're guaranteed greating conditions whatever the weather.
+Bormio has slopes facing N NE NW.

-Bormio reviews, 3.3 star rating and resort and ski area information is collated by SNO man from staff experience and customer feedback.
+Bormio reviews, 3.3 star rating and information is collated by SNO man from staff experience and customer feedback.